PLSysSec/vera/README.md

 Run: From the **results** directory, `python2 sanity.py`

-Expected result: Two files show up, verif_sanity.txt and ff_sanity.txt. verif_sanity.txt should have a bunch of output followed by **1 out of 16 tests failed**. ff_sanity.txt should have....
+Expected result: Two files show up, verify_sanity.txt and ff_sanity.txt. verify_sanity.txt should have a bunch of output followed by **1 out of 16 tests failed**. ff_sanity.txt should have....

 Expected time: under a minute